AdobeDocs/workfront.en/help/manage-work/tasks/task-constraints/task-constraints.md

 # Task Constraints

 Task Constraints determine when a task should start and end on a project.
 You can use several Task Constraints to indicate when a task should start and end.
-For information about all Task Constraints in `Workfront`, see the following articles:
+For information about all Task Constraints in Workfront, see the following articles:

 This section contains the following articles: